 - 1. Students will remain in the same room most of the day.
 Special and subject teachers will rotate into classrooms, lunch will be eaten in classrooms, and cohorts will not mix with other cohorts for the time being. - 2.
-School hours for 6 through 12 will be 8:30 AM (arrival) to 2:30 PM (dismissal).

-- 3. Outdoor time will be built into schedules. - 4.
-No after-school activities can be scheduled during this time. - 5.
-No group meetings will occur, no visitors are allowed into the building, and parents picking up students must wait outside. - 6.
+School hours for K through 12 will be 8:30 AM (arrival) to 2:30 PM (dismissal). - 3.
+School hours for Cooke Transitions will be 8:45 AM (arrival) to 2:45 PM (dismissal). - 4.
+Outdoor time will be built into schedules. - 5.
+No after-school activities can be scheduled during this time. - 6.
+No group meetings will occur, no visitors are allowed into the building, and parents picking up students must wait outside. - 7.
 Entry and exit from the building is going to be through multiple points to allow for space between people. - I. How do we maintain health and safety protocols? - 1.
 All staff will wear masks with gloves being available for use when appropriate. - 2.
 When possible, students will wear masks. - 3.
 Routinization of handwashing for all staff and students - 4.
 Minimization of shared materials - 5.
 Adjustment of health curriculum to focus on personal safety and hygiene - 6.
 Adherence to all CDC cleaning procedures: GUIDANCE FOR CLEANING AND DISINFECTING - 7.
 Daily screening procedures will be required for any student or adult entering school.
 Details for this process are detailed above.